 - Mortgage Amount (depending on your goals you could decide on less, more or the same amount of mortgage balance)

-The refinance or ‘restarting’ can happen any time during a mortgage term, on the renewal/ maturity date or even after a mortgage has been completely paid off.
-Simply put, it is a new mortgage on your home.
+The refinance or ‘restarting’ can happen any time during a mortgage term, on the renewal/ maturity date, or even after a mortgage has been completely paid off.

 How a Mortgage Refinance Works